Dubai property has been and will continue to be one of the most popular and performative investments for UK investors.

 Now, as the UK is expected to hit a period of economic uncertainty, the pull of Dubai property and the emirate’s booming economy are more enticing than ever before.

 The UK economy is struggling.
-Growth prospects post-Brexit and Covid-19 are still lagging behind other countries.
-In February 2023, after the UK narrowly avoided an official recession, the Chancellor warned that economic forecasts remain grim.
+Growth prospects post Brexit and covid lag behind other countries.
+In February 2023, after the UK narrowly avoided an official recession, the Chancellor warned economic forecasts remain grim.

-Even if the UK wasn’t set to experience a gloomy and stagnating property market and high-interest rates, many investors would still be looking at Dubai real estate, thinking the future of their investments would be brighter there.
+Even if the UK, wasn’t set to experience a gloomy and stagnating property market and high-interest rates, many investors would be looking at the Dubai property market and thinking the future of their money looks brighter if it was invested in Dubai.

 Dubai property is changing.